trustlines-protocol/relay/docs/RelayServer.md

 files directly into the users home directory.
 The paths should be adapted to your needs.

-### parity/geth
+### parity

-You need to run a parity or geth node, which provides the JSONRPC API to the relay server and the indexer.
+You need to run a parity node, which provides the JSONRPC API to the relay server and the indexer.
 At the moment we recommend using parity together with the kovan chain.

 Please follow the [official documentation](https://wiki.parity.io/Setup) in order to install parity.
 Paritytech provides [binary